I wish I had the perfect words to describe the transformation that traveling has created in me.

 Why are some corners of the world luxurious and wealthy while others are downtrodden and disenfranchised?
 Why do some people accumulate more riches than they could ever use in ten lifetimes while the only possessions some people in other parts of the world have are their very lives?
 How can I change the world for the better?
 What is my true purpose on this earth?
 The more difficult and complex the question, the stronger your sense of purpose, self and your place in the world becomes.

 Throughout my travels, I’ve had the luxury of meeting people who are financially and comparatively poor, but equally rich in mind, heart, and spirit.
 On the other end of the spectrum, I’ve met people who sip fine wine, exist in a perpetually drug-induced state, and only frequent parties in the finest establishments; yachts, twenty bedroom houses, and the like.

 The world as we know it is changing at an alarming rate, taking more and more from the mainstream world we see in magazines and on movie screens; the world of the west.
 Nations that were once shrouded in mystery are opening their doors to outside influence and blending old customs with new norms.
 Though many countries maintain a firm grasp on their traditional identities, I suspect the inevitable effects of time and the forward progression of technology cannot be escaped forever.

-I can’t promise that you will walk off an airplane in some foreign location and suddenly, as if by divine selection, have a life changing epiphany about yourself and the world.
-However, I can say with certainty that if you challenge yourself to step outside of your comfort zone, bask in the beauty of the wonders you will experience and face the less savoury aspects the world and life will throw at you on your journey head on, you will emerge a far greater person with a much more intimate understanding of the world and in its inner workings.
+I can’t promise that you will walk off an airplane in some foreign location and suddenly as if by the divine selection, have a life-changing epiphany about yourself and the world.
+However, I can say with certainty that if you challenge yourself to step outside of your comfort zone, bask in the beauty of the wonders you will experience and face the less savory aspects the world and life will throw at you on your journey head-on, you will emerge a far greater person with a much more intimate understanding of the world and in its inner workings.

 As seen on Godriftaway